Policy Project Manager at Cabinet Office

-Jenn Galandy is currently the Policy Project Manager for the Governance Division for the Constitution Group at Cabinet Office in London, England.
+Jenn Galandy is currently the Policy Project Manager at Cabinet Office in London, England.
 Previously Jenn was the Policy and Strategy Manager for the Ministry of Justice in London, England for the United Kingdom Government.
 She just recently graduated from the University of Nottingham with a Master’s degree in Public Policy.

 Prior to her time at the University of Nottingham, Jenn Galandy graduated with an Undergraduate Degree in Political Science, from the University of Calgary.
 During her four years in Calgary, Galandy took part in a variety of activities and initiatives both on and off the campus.
 For two years, Galandy worked as a youth coordinator for the Wildrose Party of Alberta where she created a youth wing from scratch which included contacting youth organisations in the province to recruit individuals, driving to different cities in the province to meet with them, and finding youth representatives for each major city.
 As the first Youth Coordinator for the Executive Committee of the party, Jenn successfully maintained a budget and raised money for youth events, which included calling members to ask for their support.
 She also created a youth constitution, and campus club constitutions.
 Throughout her two years as Youth Coordinator, Galandy contacted key representatives from each city and assisted them in setting up campus clubs, high school clubs, as well as youth community associations for this party.
 She was the main signing authority for society startups, to give them permission to use party branding.
 By January 2016, Jenn Galandy was overseeing a youth team of over 200 individuals, and managing a Calgary-team of 80 youth members.